harshpala/IIIT-Delhi-Administrative-Structure/README.md

 ```

-The program expects the input data file (data.csv) to have the following structure:
+The program expects the input data file (data2.csv) to have the following structure:

 ```
 Name,Position,Address,Phone,Email,Department